-In 2010, Georgia Farm Bureau and the Georgia Agriculture Education formed a collaborative committee to oversee and certify Agriculture Education programs for Industry Certification.
-Through the efforts of this committee, this document was further reviewed and revised throughout the summer of 2010 by the following committee members from both Georgia Agriculture Education staff and the Georgia Farm Bureau.
+In 2010, Georgia Farm Bureau and the Georgia Agricultural Education formed a collaborative committee to oversee and certify Agricultural Education programs for Industry Certification.
+Through the efforts of this committee, this document was further reviewed and revised throughout the summer of 2010 by the following committee members from both Georgia Agricultural Education state staff and Georgia Farm Bureau.

-Georgia Agriculture Education:

-John T. Bridges

-Anne Smith

-Georgia Farm Bureau:

-Mike Copeland Bob Ragsdale

-Christa Steinkamp Donna Rocker
+Georgia Agricultural Education: John T. Bridges Anne Smith Christa Steinkamp Georgia Farm Bureau: Mike Copeland Bob Ragsdale Donna Rocker